zammad/zammad-admin-documentation/system/integrations/smime/index.rst

 With S/MIME, you can exchange **signed** and **encrypted** messages with others.

 Signing
-   is proof that a message hasn’t been tampered with or sent by an impersonator.
+   is proof that a message hasn't been tampered with or sent by an impersonator.

-   In other words, it guarantees a message’s **integrity** and **authenticity**.
+   In other words, it guarantees a message's **integrity** and **authenticity**.

 Encryption
    scrambles a message so that it can only be unscrambled by the intended recipient.